-If you will be using Xerces-C++ (for DDS Security), enable the "Unix compatibility support" layer (UNIX in "os/utils") and build the VSB now with the ACE, TAO, and OpenDDS layers still excluded.
+If you will be using Xerces-C++ (for DDS Security), build the VSB now with the ACE, TAO, and OpenDDS layers still excluded.
 This VSB can now be used as the basis for the Xerces-C++ build.
 Follow the steps in the section Building Xerces-C++ for VxWorks below and then return here to continue with the ACE/TAO/OpenDDS configuration.